Krafalski/GA-NYC-Bowie/w05/d02/homework/carmen-sandiego/readme.md

 - Use the clues.sql file as your "answer sheet"
 - From the command line, let's create a new database called ```carmen``` and populate it with the SQL found in ```world.sql```

+You can do this in two ways:

+1. Use the postgres shell:
 ```
 # Enter psql
 psql